 Be Aware Of How You Position Your Arms

-Many people also position their arms incorrectly when sitting at a desk.
+Many people also position their arms incorrectly when sat at a desk.
 This can actually lead to a loss of muscle strength in your arms.
 It can also cause pain and lead to back problems.

 Ideally, your arms should be at a 90-degree angle to your elbow and upper and lower arm.
 Also, your forearms should be fully resting on your desk when using a keyboard and mouse.
 From here, your elbows should then be at a 90-degree angle.
 Also, your ergonomic keyboard should be close enough so that your fingers can hover over it – like playing the piano.